Personal profile

 Teaching interests

-Module Leader for Research Project and Theatre and Citizenship (both 3rd year BA) and Reflective Practice 1 (MA).
+Currently Module Leader for Research Project and Performance, Writing, Research (BA) and Reflective Practice 1 (MA).

 Teaching interests

-Development and leading extra-curricular workshops for students with dyslexia, exploring ways of utilising performance-making strategies when working with written language and theory.
+Development and leading extra-curricular workshops for neurodivergent students.
+Exploring ways of utilising performance-making strategies when working with written language and theory.

 Teaching and support with essay writing and research skills particularly for neurodivergent students, both through taught classes and 1-2-1 tutorials.